-Texas Instruments Incorporated and its subsidiaries (TI) reserve the right to make corrections, enhancements, improvements and other changes to its semiconductor products and services per JESD46, latest issue, and to discontinue any product or service per JESD48, latest issue.
-Buyers should obtain the latest relevant information before placing orders and should verify that such information is current and complete.
-All semiconductor products (also referred to herein as "components") are sold subject to TI's terms and conditions of sale supplied at the time of order acknowledgment.
+Texas Instruments Incorporated and its subsidiaries (TI) reserve the right to make corrections, modifications, enhancements, improvements, and other changes to its products and services at any time and to discontinue any product or service without notice.
+Customers should obtain the latest relevant information before placing orders and should verify that such information is current and complete.
+All products are sold subject to TI s terms and conditions of sale supplied at the time of order acknowledgment.

-TI warrants performance of its components to the specifications applicable at the time of sale, in accordance with the warranty in TI's terms and conditions of sale of semiconductor products.
+TI warrants performance of its hardware products to the specifications applicable at the time of sale in accordance with TI s standard warranty.
 Testing and other quality control techniques are used to the extent TI deems necessary to support this warranty.
-Except where mandated by applicable law, testing of all parameters of each component is not necessarily performed.
+Except where mandated by government requirements, testing of all parameters of each product is not necessarily performed.

-TI assumes no liability for applications assistance or the design of Buyers' products.
-Buyers are responsible for their products and applications using TI components.
-To minimize the risks associated with Buyers' products and applications, Buyers should provide
+TI assumes no liability for applications assistance or customer product design.
+Customers are responsible for their products and applications using TI components.
+To minimize the risks associated with customer products and applications, customers should provide adequate design and operating safeguards.